stereolabs/zed-docker/README.md

 Unfortunately it is not possible to emulate CUDA accelerated program with QEMU.

+## Troubleshooting

+- "`libcuda.so.1` is not found" : make sure to run the image with `--gpus all` (or specify the GPU ID).
+It allows docker to mount the host driver into the image.

+- "`libnvcuvid.so.1` is not found" : make sure to run the image with `--gpus all,capabilities=video`.
+It allows docker to mount the host driver, including the hardware decoding library into the image.

 ## Contributing

 This is a first version of docker images for the ZED.
 Feel free to open an issue if you find a bug, or a pull request for bug fixes, features or other improvements.